fumlig/website/README.md

 ## To Do

-- More meta data
+- Clean up code
-- Some form of global config
+- Possibly integrate SASS, Stylus or similar
-- Posts!
+- Write post about static site generator